-- For D2L issues go online go to the Distance Education Helpdesk - By phone call the Distance Education office at 940-397-4785 between 8am and 5pm. - Use the D2L help link in D2L. - Contact your professor. - For other computer access issues, go online to the MSU Information Technology Website.
+- For D2L issues, go online go to the Distance Education Helpdesk - Call the Distance Education office at 940-397-4785 between 8 am and 5 pm. - Use the D2L help link in D2L. - Contact your professor. - For other computer access issues, go online to the MSU Information Technology Website.